 - 2. Click [Critical] to see a list of the available critical patches. - 3.
 Select any patch with a synopsis reading Important: Security update for the Linux kernel.
-Security bugs also include their CVE number, where applicable. - 4.
-OPTIONAL: If you know the CVE number of a patch you want to apply, you can search for it in Audit > CVE Audit, and apply the patch to any clients that require it.

-Not all security issues can be fixed by applying a live patch.
+Security bugs also include their CVE number, where applicable. - OPTIONAL: If you know the CVE number of a patch you want to apply, you can search for it in Audit > CVE Audit, and apply the patch to any clients that require it. - Not all kernel patches are Live Patches.
+Non-Live kernel patches are represented by a Reboot Required icon located next to the Security shield icon.
+These patches always require a reboot. - Not all security issues can be fixed by applying a live patch.
 Some security issues can only be fixed by applying a full kernel update and requires a reboot.
 The assigned CVE numbers for these issues are not included in live patches.
 A CVE audit displays this requirement.